andsens/bootstrap-vz/README.rst

-bootstrap-vz is a bootstrapping framework for Debian that creates ready-to-boot images able to run on a number of cloud providers and virtual machines. bootstrap-vz runs without any user intervention and generates ready-to-boot images for a number of virtualization platforms.
+bootstrap-vz is a bootstrapping framework for Debian that creates ready-to-boot images able to run on a number of cloud providers and virtual machines. bootstrap-vz runs without any user intervention and generates ready-to-boot images for `a number of virtualization platforms <bootstrapvz/providers>`__.
 Its aim is to provide a reproducable bootstrapping process using `manifests <manifests>`__ as well as supporting a high degree of customizability through plugins.